hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

 Return to the App Designer https://neptune-academy.neptune-software.cloud/appdesigner.html and open the Application created before.

-- Drag the ODataSource from the tree to the Resources in the Application structure and rename it SalesOrderOData
+- Drag the ODataSource from the tree to the Resources in the Application structure and rename it `SalesOrdersOData`
 ![Connect OData](images/neptune-app-designer-odata.jpg)

-- Select the `SalesOrderData` service and on the right of the screen select the oData source `SalesOrder` from the list
+- Select the `SalesOrdersOData` service and on the right of the screen select the oData source `SalesOrder` from the list
 ![Neptune](images/neptune-app-designer-odata2.jpg)

 ### Test the app